-Today I’d like to, once and for all, answer a question that I’ve been asked dozens and dozens of times.
-(Seriously.
-I probably get ~5 emails a week on this question.
-Yipee!
-Now I’ll have a post to send ‘em to :-))
+Today I’d like to, once and for all, answer a question that I’ve been asked hundreds of times.

 “Brennan, how should I bill my clients?”

 Hourly, daily, weekly, monthly, per feature, per project.
 There seem to be a limitless number of ways to charge your clients.
 In this post, I’ll overview the pros and cons of each, and end with my recommendations.

 The majority of American freelance developers and designers bill by the hour.
 At first, it seems like the most obvious way to do things… divide your former salary by 2000, inflate the result to compensate for the administrative, sales, and time-off overhead, and you’re good to go.
 And because you’re billing by the hour, if the client decides to change course midway through the project, you’re protected.

 You’re pretty much a faucet; you can be turned on, and you can be turned off.
 When you’re plugged in to your keyboard (or telephone) and doing stuff for your client, the meters running.
 Every few weeks you sum up your time logs, multiply them by your rate, and send them over to your client.

 - It’s normal.
 Clients who have hired freelancers in the past expect to pay by the hour.

 - You get to charge whenever you’re on the phone, in a meeting, or tapping on your keyboard or mouse.

 - You can take days off or work half days without getting into murky discussions like you might with, e.g., weekly billing contracts.